s-crypt/IGDB-OpenAPI/README.md

-# IMPORTANT: NOT COMPLETE
+# Complete and ready for use!
-### The schemas have yet to be validated.
+### I have validated the responses against the API.
+If you come across any discrepencies, please let me know!

 The Excel spreadsheet have been created to speed up the copy process, by auto-crafting the YAML properties of enums based on the copied table from IGDB's docs.

 TODO:
 - [x] Finish component schemas
 - [x] Finish Paths
-- [ ] Validate against API responses
+- [X] Validate against API responses
-  - [ ] Enhance interlinking schemas before GameVersionFeature
+  - [X] Enhance interlinking schemas
-  - [ ] Add Format to data types above Genre
+  - [X] Add Format to data types
-  - [ ] Reorder based on API response
+  - [X] Reorder based on API response
-- [ ] Add format to numbers above Game (oops)
+- [X] Add format to numbers (oops)

 Future:
 - [ ] More/better descriptions of schema items